Proof (1991 film): Plot

 The story concerns the tribulations of Martin, a blind photographer.
 Through a series of flashbacks, Martin is shown as a child, distrustful of his own mother.
 She describes to him the garden outside his bedroom window.
-She tells him that someone is raking leaves, but he can't hear the sound and angrily decides she is lying to him.
+She tells him that someone is raking leaves, but he cannot hear the sound and angrily decides she is lying to him.

 This childhood experience strongly affects Martin as an adult, as he anticipates that sighted people will take advantage of his blindness to lie to him, or worse yet, pity him.
 He has become a resentful, vaguely bitter person who spends his days taking some photographs of the world around him, then having various people describe them.
 He uses these photographs and the Braille descriptions before he stamps on them as "proof" that the world around him really is as others describe it to him.
 He also takes secret pleasure in rebuking the romantic advances of Celia, his housekeeper.
 Celia harbours a deep-seated and obsessive crush on Martin, as evidenced by the scores of photographs of him adorning the walls of her flat, and takes out her frustration at her unrequited love by tormenting Martin in small ways, such as rearranging the furniture in his house.
-Martin keeps Celia around because her love and hatred of him means he knows she can't pity him.
+Martin keeps Celia around because her love and hatred of him means he knows she cannot pity him.